DanChurchill/car_price_predictor/README.md

 ## <a name="reproduce"></a>Steps to Reproduce:

-You will need your own env.py file with database credentials then follow the steps below:

-  - Download the wrangle.py, explore.py, modeling.py, and final_report.ipynb files
+  - Download the wrangle.py, explore.py, and final_notebook.ipynb
-  - Download the FIPS, points, scale, and tract JPEGs for visualizations
+  - Download the car_prices.csv
-  - Add your own env.py file to the directory (user, host, password)
   - Run the final_repot.ipynb notebook

 [[Back to top](#top)]